Blog>Cost Guides>How much does Japanese knotweed removal cost?

 We spoke to PCA specialist Simon Turner from Japanese Knotweed Group Ltd to get his top tips on dealing with Japanese knotweed.
 He advises:

-“If you spot Japanese knotweed on your property, don’t dig it up.
+"If you spot Japanese knotweed on your property, don't dig it up.
 Leave it where it is and call in a PCA specialist.
-To sell your property, you’ll need a five-year plan and an insurance-backed guarantee, so make sure you’re getting a specialist in instead of paying someone thousands of pounds who might not actually solve the problem.”
+To sell your property, you'll need a five-year plan and an insurance-backed guarantee, so make sure you're getting a specialist in instead of paying someone thousands of pounds, which might not solve the problem."

-If you’re selling your property, never hide the problem in this way – specialist knotweed solicitors are able to make claims against previous owners for failing to disclose a Japanese knotweed infestation to potential buyers.
+If you're selling your property, never hide the problem in this way.
+Specialist solicitors can make claims against previous owners for failing to disclose a Japanese knotweed infestation to potential buyers.

 Other methods of removing Japanese knotweed